-Last April, when the Stavros Niarchos Foundation (SNF) announced its Global COVID-19 Relief Initiative, we saw a food crisis looming in Greece and abroad and determined that helping ensure access to food would be one of the initiative’s primary focuses.
+Last April, when the Stavros Niarchos Foundation (SNF) announced its global COVID-19 relief initiative, the looming food crisis evident in Greece and elsewhere determined that helping ensure access to food would be one of the initiative’s primary focuses.

-In Greece, we turned to organizations with which the Foundation had effective partnerships in the past through our Initiative Against the Greek Crisis.
-One of these organizations was Boroume, which received substantial support from SNF when it was getting off the ground in 2012.
+In Greece, SNF turned to organizations with which it had effective partnerships in the past through the Foundation’s Grants Against the Greek Crisis initiative.
+One of these organizations was Boroume, which SNF has supported when it was getting off the ground in 2012.
 Boroume aims to reduce food waste and fight hunger in Greece by saving food from donors and getting it, through charitable organizations, to people facing food insecurity.
 This model of redistribution allows Boroume to maximize how far each euro goes in getting food on plates.
-Over the years, it has created a number of programs as part of a holistic effort to eliminate food waste, from educational programs for the public and for students to saving and redistributing food from every part of the food chain.
+Over the years, it has created a number of programs as part of a holistic effort to eliminate food waste, from educational programs for the public and students to saving and redistributing food from every part of the production and distribution chain.

-As part of SNF’s recent grant, Boroume compiled a list of the 200 largest municipalities in Greece, covering 90% of the country’s population, through which they would work.
-Starting in September, they offered families in need vouchers for a regional supermarket chain.
+As part of SNF’s recent grant, Boroume compiled a list of the 200 largest municipalities in Greece, covering 90% of the country’s population.
+Starting in September, they offered families in need vouchers for a regional supermarket chain through the municipalities’ social service providers.
 Within the first three weeks of the program, more than two-thirds of vouchers had been redeemed, indicating that they had been effective at reaching those who would benefit most.

-By the end of December, the projects hopes to have reached 10,000 people with the vouchers.
-Among those served so far are unemployed people, older people, people with disabilities who are unable to support themselves, and large families.
+By the end of 2020, almost 10,000 families had received vouchers.
+Among those served so far are people who are out of work, older adults, people with disabilities, and large families.

-Complementing Boroume’s efforts is another SNF grant, also part of the relief initiative, to the Greek Association of Municipalities (KEDKE).
-In collaboration with Metro Super Market, 300 “social groceries” are providing legumes, pasta, oil, and baby food, among other staples, to thousands of people affected by the economic consequences of the pandemic.
+Alongside Boroume’s effort to help ensure access to food, another grant in SNF’s COVID-19 relief initiative, a collaboration with the Greek Association of Municipalities (KEDE), helped move 600 tons of food to where it was needed across the country.
+In collaboration with the supermarket chain Metro SA, 300 “social groceries” provided legumes, pasta, oil, and baby food, among other staples, to thousands of people affected by the economic consequences of the pandemic.